Tchibo/sap-developer-roadmap/abap-developer-roadmap/ABAP SQL/X.1.2 Cursor.md

+- OPEN CURSOR versus SELECT + ENDSELECT
+- parallel processing ?
+- if you dont provide package size, you will process data one by one
-**What is a Cursor?** Think of a cursor like a bookmark in a very large book.
+- only use it if large amounts of data need to be processed **What is a Cursor?** Think of a cursor like a bookmark in a very large book.
 Instead of reading the entire book at once (which would be overwhelming), you read it page by page, keeping track of where you are with your bookmark.

 **How it Works:**